February 28, 2020

 The Fellowship criteria is simple — we select filmmakers who are using sound and image in a unique and distinctive way to tell their stories, but need a little help to achieve their vision.
 The Dolby Institute Fellowship steps in to provide time, technology, and resources to support the realization of those filmmakers’ visions.
 Over the years, Dolby Institute Fellowships have supported Alma Har’el’s Honey Boy, Taika Waititi’s Hunt for the Wilderpeople, Dee Rees’ Mudbound, Carlos Lopez Estrada’s Blindspotting, the Daniels’ Swiss Army Man, and several other amazing films.
 This year, we selected Benh Zeitlin’s Wendy as one of the winners.
 Hear the creative inspiration behind the sound design, music, and Dolby Atmos mix of Wendy from writer and director, Benh Zeitlin, and his creative team.

-Wendy, from Searchlight Pictures, opens in select theatres today.
+Wendy, from Searchlight Pictures, opens in select theaters today.